Born

 Joseph Vijay Chandrasekhar, son of director S. A. Chandrasekhar and singer Shoba Chandrasekhar, born 22 June in Madras — a family rooted in storytelling and Tamil art.

 Sixty-nine films.
 One party.
 One people's mandate.
 Joseph Vijay concluded a three-decade cinematic career as India's highest-paid actor — and stepped directly into the role the streets had long prepared him for.
-On 5 May 2026, Tamilaga Vettri Kazhagam emerged as the single largest party in Tamil Nadu, with Vijay winning both Perambur and Tiruchirappalli East.
-A title first given by fans, now earned through the people's trust: Thalapathy.
+On 4 May 2026, Tamilaga Vettri Kazhagam emerged as the single largest party in Tamil Nadu, with Vijay winning both Perambur and Tiruchirappalli East.
+Sworn in as Chief Minister on 10 May 2026 — a title first given by fans, now earned through the people's trust: Thalapathy.

 Joseph Vijay Chandrasekhar, son of director S. A. Chandrasekhar and singer Shoba Chandrasekhar, born 22 June in Madras — a family rooted in storytelling and Tamil art.